Vilna Gaon: Status

 The Vilna Gaon advocated for a study approach focused on the peshat (literal meaning) and was himself widely knowledgeable and erudite.
-His in-law, the author of Chayei Adam, wrote about him:

-The entire Torah was laid out before him like a set table, so that if he was asked about any matter, he would answer instantaneously.
+His in-law, the author of Chayei Adam, wrote, "The entire Torah was laid out before him like a set table, so that if he was asked about any matter, he would answer instantaneously."
+(Note: See also Chut HaMeshulash responsa by Chaim of Volozhin, end of Siman 17.)

-He opposed sharp dialectical analysis (pilpul) in learning, just as Maimonides, the Maharal, Rav Kook, and other Jewish sages did.
-In his small study hall, students learned Talmud with the commentaries of Rashi, the Rosh, and the Rif, in a straightforward manner aimed at reaching halachic conclusions.
+He opposed pilpul (sharp dialectical analysis) in learning like Maimonides, Judah Loew ben Bezalel, Abraham Isaac Kook, and other sages.
+In his small study hall, students learned Talmud with the commentaries of Rashi, Asher ben Jehiel, and Isaac Alfasi, in a straightforward manner aimed at reaching halachic conclusions.

-The Vilna Gaon was highly original in his halachic rulings and often ruled based on his own understanding of the Talmud, even against the Rishonim and the Shulchan Aruch, or in opposition to established customs.
+The Vilna Gaon was highly original in his halachic rulings.
+He often ruled according to his own understanding of the Talmud, even against the Rishonim and the Shulchan Aruch, or in opposition to established minhag.

-His learning was based on a deep pursuit of the literal meaning from the sources, as well as on textual emendations, especially in less commonly studied works such as the Jerusalem Talmud, the Tosefta, and the Zohar.
+His learning was grounded in a deep pursuit of the literal meaning of the sources, as well as in textual emendations, particularly in less commonly studied works such as the Jerusalem Talmud, the Tosefta, and the Zohar.
 Despite his historical significance to the Misnagdim, the method of study practiced in contemporary litvak yeshivas differs significantly from his approach.
 Most of his textual emendations were not based on manuscript evidence available to him but rather on his exceptional mastery of rabbinic and Talmudic literature.
 In retrospect, many of his emendations have been found to align with accurate textual witnesses.

-On the evening following Yom Kippur, the Vilna Gaon would continue fasting for several more hours while studying Torah.
-He did this based on the teaching of the Sages:
+On the evening following Yom Kippur, the Vilna Gaon would continue fasting for several more hours while studying Torah, citing this passage:

 What is the meaning of the verse: 'And it was evening, and it was morning, the sixth day' (Genesis 1:31)?
 Why is the extra 'the' needed?
 This teaches that God made a condition with the works of creation, saying: If Israel accepts the Torah, you will continue to exist; but if not, I will return you to chaos and void.